The Guide

 Tianmu and Shilin

-This is where most international families end up, and for practical reasons.
+This is where most international families end up, for practical reasons.
 Both TAS and TES are in Shilin.
 Tianmu, which borders Shilin to the north-east, has the highest density of international families in the city, along with English-friendly shops, restaurants, and services.
-It is not the most Taipei-feeling neighbourhood, which is either a comfort or a drawback depending on what you want from the posting.
+It does not feel especially Taiwanese, which suits some families and bothers others.

 The Tianmu MRT line (Danshui-Xinyi) connects to central Taipei in around 20 minutes.
-Rent for a three-bedroom apartment runs roughly TWD 50,000 to TWD 90,000 per month (around USD 1,550 to USD 2,800), lower than comparable areas in Hong Kong or Singapore by some distance.
-Houses with gardens exist and are significantly more affordable than you might expect given the school clusters nearby.
+Rent for a three-bedroom apartment runs roughly TWD 50,000 to TWD 90,000 per month (around USD 1,550 to USD 2,800), well below comparable areas in Hong Kong or Singapore.
+Houses with gardens exist and are more affordable than you might expect given the school clusters nearby.

 Da'an and Xinyi

-DIS in Zhongshan is more accessible from these areas, and VIS near NTU is directly relevant if you have secondary-age children.
-For families with children at TAS or TES who want the city experience rather than the Tianmu village, the MRT commute is the answer most families land on.
+DIS in Zhongshan is more accessible from here, and VIS near NTU is relevant for secondary-age children.
+Families at TAS or TES who choose central living over the Tianmu enclave generally accept the MRT commute.

 Nangang and the east

 Nangang has developed significantly in recent years with tech company campuses and new residential towers.
-It is not the traditional international family area but it is practical if you are working on the eastern side of the city.
-Grace Christian Academy is here.
-Transport links to central Taipei and Xinyi are good by metro.
+Not the traditional international family area, but practical if you are working on the eastern side of the city.
+Grace Christian Academy is here, and metro links to central Taipei and Xinyi are good.

 Linkou (New Taipei City)

-Linkou is outside Taipei city itself, to the north-west.
-It is more suburban in character and significantly cheaper on rent.
-It makes sense primarily for families at Morrison Academy, which is based there.
+Linkou sits outside Taipei city itself, to the north-west: more suburban in character and significantly cheaper on rent.
+It makes sense primarily for Morrison Academy families.
 For others, the distance from central Taipei and the Shilin schools makes it a less natural base.

 Practical notes